MS-crew/DeadmanSwitchRemover/README.md

 debug: false
 # Should DMS be permanently disabled?
 permenantly_remove: true
-# How many minutes into the round should DMS remain disabled?
+# Deadman switch should wait at least how many minutes to start?
-delay_minutes: 15
+MinimumStartMinutes: 15
 ```